Sibongile-Nhlema/alx-low_level_programming/README.md

- A readme for variadic functions
+ A read me for low level programming in c